Codecademy/docs/content/general/concepts/json/json.md

 **JavaScript Object Notation (JSON)** is a language-independent data format that is readable, writable, and parsable for both humans and machines.
 JSON is based on the syntax of the third edition of a [JavaScript](https://www.codecademy.com/resources/docs/javascript) standard known as ([ECMAScript](https://www.ecma-international.org/publications-and-standards/standards/ecma-262/).
 Many programming languages, such as [Python](https://www.codecademy.com/resources/docs/python), have implemented [libraries](https://www.codecademy.com/resources/docs/python/json-module) to parse and generate JSON-formatted data.

 JSON is commonly used for transferring data between clients and servers for tasks such as web browsing or form submission.
-Some companies also use JSON to allow their data to use in other applications via [API](https://www.codecademy.com/resources/docs/general/api).
+Some companies also use JSON to allow their data to be accessed in other applications via [API](https://www.codecademy.com/resources/docs/general/api).
 Some examples include:

 - [Google Maps](https://developers.google.com/maps/documentation/geocoding/start)
 - [Google Auth 2.0 Authentication](https://developers.google.com/identity/protocols/oauth2/service-account)